juliokscesar/aisurveywriter/README.md

 ### Installation

 Before using this tool, you need to ensure that you have [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html) installed for OCR operations.
-You can either install globally on your machine or download an AppImage, which you can use "--tesseract" flag with CLI to specify its path.
+You can either install globally on your machine or download an AppImage, and you can use `--tesseract` flag with CLI to specify its path.

 ```
 git clone https://github.com/juliokscesar/aisurveywriter.git